Derykian/Derykian.github.io/index.md

 ### Convolutional Neural Networks

 Simple fully-connected deep neural networks require the data to be input as a vector.
 Visual data, such as a digital photograph, must be flattened into a vector for this case.
 The issue is that this disrupts spatial relationships within the image, and therefore regular deep neural networks used in this application have had mediocre performance.
-Convolutional neural networks make use of 'convolutional' layers, which convolve a filter with the input image or feature-map, which are 2-dimensional (sometimes with additional separate color channels) and preserve spacial relationships.
+Convolutional neural networks make use of 'convolutional' layers, which convolve a filter with the input image or feature-map, which are 2-dimensional (sometimes with additional separate color channels) and preserve spatial relationships.

-Convolutional neural networks are usually laid out as follows:
+Convolutional neural networks are usually structured as follows:

+- Input
+- Convolutional layer (small filters)
+- Pooling layer
+- Convolutional layer (larger filters)
+- Pooling layer
+- Flatten
+- Fully connected layers
+- Output

+~~strikethrough~~
+**bold**
+~~- thing~~

 - Feature learning
   - an input image of dimensions _ x _ with color depth of 3, that has been augmented, downscaled, and normalized during data preprocessing